 (charitable donations after adjustment for inflation)

-After adjusting for inflation, charitable giving by Americans is more than 6½ times as big in 2014 as it was 60 years earlier.
+After adjusting for inflation, charitable giving by Americans was close to seven times as big in 2015 as it was 61 years earlier.

 What if we calculate charitable giving as a proportion of all national production (GDP)?
 The math reveals that over the last 60 years, donations as a proportion of our total annual output increased—but only very slightly.
 For most of the last lifetime, giving has hovered right around 2 percent of our total national treasure.